rorodata/credit-scoring-demo/README.md

 #### Prerequisites
-- Download roro client for python3 using `pip install roro-client`.
+- Download roro client for python3 using `pip install roro`.
 Note that currently, we only support python 3.5 and above.
 - You must have a rorodata platform account, as the models will be deployed on rorodata platform for this example.
 You may request access [here](http://www.rorodata.com).

 #### Steps (code only)